-On Occasion of 72nd Republic Day of India, many farmers protest at Delhi with tractor rally against the farm bill presented by Government of India in Agricultural reforms.
+On the Occasion of 72nd Republic Day of India, many farmers protest at Delhi with a tractor rally against the farm bill presented by the Government of India in Agricultural reforms.

 According to the public authority, numerous private business sectors will be set up, middlemen would vanish, farmers would be allowed to offer to any purchaser and farmgate costs would rise.
 But the fighting farmers don’t acknowledge these cases.

 They accept that farmgate costs would fall with the increase of a corporate presence in rural business sectors.
 They accept that the public authority may eliminate the Minimum Support Price (MSP) framework.